zhenghh04/mlperf_storage/Submission_guidelines.md

 #### 2.2.3 Metrics and Results Reporting
 We report the checkpoint time per write / read and I/O throughput from each rank.
 For each run:

-	* The metric for duration is the maximum time across all GPUs.
+	* The metric for duration is the maximum time across all processes.
-	* The metric for throughput is the minimum across all GPUs.
+	* The metric for throughput is the minimum across all processes.

 A checkpoint workload submission must include 10 checkpoints written and 10 checkpoints read as well as the logs for any optional processes as outlined in section 2.2.5 (clearing caches, storage remapping, etc)